 Following initiation, new Catholics go through the period of Mystagogy which normally coincides with the Easter season.
 This is a time to deepen understanding and participation in the sacraments.

-If you are an adult and curious about what Catholics believe and want to know more -- or if you are already Catholic and want to complete your Sacraments of Initiation -- you are cordially invited to contact Deacon John Sawaya using our Contact Us form.
+If you are an adult (over 18) and curious about what Catholics believe and want to know more -- or if you are already Catholic and want to complete your Sacraments of Initiation -- you are cordially invited to email Deacon John Sawaya or email Lissa Hutcheson, our Director of Catechetical Ministry.
 We will welcome you with joy!

-Children, ages 7 and above, come into the Catholic Church or complete their Sacraments of Initiation through a different path than the one list above.
-Please contact our Director of Catechetical Ministry, Lissa Hutcheson using our Contact Us form or click HERE for more information.
+Children, ages 7 - 14 and teens 15 - 18, come into the Catholic Church or complete their Sacraments of Initiation through a different path than the one listed above.
+Please email Lissa Hutcheson, our Director of Catechetical Ministry.